XSEDE/XCI-Usage-Tools/xci/source/usage-analysis/xsede-sso-usage/trunk/xsede-sso-usage/docs/README.txt

 ZLIB BZIP2 ZIP Uncompressed

 ###############################################################################
-# Making XSEDE SSO Usage distribution files (RPMS, SRPMS, source, JKS)
+# Making XSEDE SSO Usage distribution files (RPMS, SRPMS, source)
 ###############################################################################

 1. Increment the contents of the VERSION file, for example from 1.0 to 1.1.